 Can dive for kills

 Must keep a good distance until its time to engage

 Must rely on team to pick up kills

 -relies on using a well timed spell to secure the kill for yourself

 After this buy another Amplifying Tome or a Ruby Crystal depending on your difficulty experienced.
-Do not be afraid to end up with two amplifying tomes and two ruby crystals on your way to your Haunting Guise and Catalyst the Protector which you should have at the same time as your Boots of Speed then proceed to build as follows:
+Do not be afraid to end up with two amplifying tomes and two ruby crystals on your way to your Haunting Guise and Catalyst the Protector which you should have at the same time as your Boots then proceed to build as follows: